OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 }
 ```

-## Open Banking Brasil SSA Key Store and Issuer Details
+## Open Finance Brasil SSA Key Store and Issuer Details

 **Production**

 [https://keystore.directory.openbankingbrasil.org.br/openbanking.jwks](https://keystore.directory.openbankingbrasil.org.br/openbanking.jwks)

-Open Banking Open Banking Brasil production SSA issuer
+Open Finance Open Finance Brasil production SSA issuer

 **Sandbox**

 [https://keystore.sandbox.directory.openbankingbrasil.org.br/openbanking.jwks](https://keystore.sandbox.directory.openbankingbrasil.org.br/openbanking.jwks)

-Open Banking Open Banking Brasil sandbox SSA issuer
+Open Finance Open Finance Brasil sandbox SSA issuer

 ## About authentication and authorization mechanisms for DCR and DCM services
-As they are auxiliary services to the main flow of Open Banking Brasil, the dynamic registration and maintenance services for clients cannot use the exact access control mechanisms.
+As they are auxiliary services to the main flow of Open Finance Brasil, the dynamic registration and maintenance services for clients cannot use the exact access control mechanisms.
 For example, it is not possible to require an OAuth 2.0 _access\_token_ from a client application that isn't registered yet with the transmitting institution.

 To extend [RFC7591] and [RFC7592], which recommend minimum mechanisms for authentication of their services, institutions that support the registration flows and dynamic maintenance of clients must implement the following controls:

 ### Client registration - POST /register
-1. validate that the certificate presented by the client application is subordinate to the ICP-Brasil chains defined in the Open Banking Brasil Certificates Standard;
+1. validate that the certificate presented by the client application is subordinate to the ICP-Brasil chains defined in the Open Finance Brasil Certificates Standard;
 2. ensure that the signature of the `software_statement`_ presented by the client application during registration has been made by the Directory of Participants using the public keys described in the previous section;
 3. ensure that the `software_statement` presented by the client application during registration corresponds to the same institution as the client certificate presented, validating it through the attributes that bring `organization_id` in the X.509 certificate.

 ### Client Maintenance - GET /register - PUT /register - DELETE /register
-1. validate that the certificate presented by the client application is subordinate to the ICP-Brasil chains defined in the Open Banking Brasil Certificates Standard;
+1. validate that the certificate presented by the client application is subordinate to the ICP-Brasil chains defined in the Open Finance Brasil Certificates Standard;
 2. Validate the presence and matching of the Bearer header `Authorization` containing the value of the `registration_access_token` attribute returned during registration of the corresponding client.

 Note: [RFC7592] provides the possibility of rotating the `registration_access_token` issued by the Authorization Server with each use, making it a single-use token.
 When registering their client applications, institutions should consider this aspect to receive and update the `registration_access_token` for the new value received in client maintenance (DCM) operations.

 # Acknowledgement

-With thanks to all who have set the foundations for secure and safe data sharing through the formation of the OpenID Foundation FAPI Working Group, the Open Banking Brasil GT Security and to the pioneers who will stand on their shoulders.
+With thanks to all who have set the foundations for secure and safe data sharing through the formation of the OpenID Foundation FAPI Working Group, the Open Finance Brasil GT Security and to the pioneers who will stand on their shoulders.

 The following people contributed to this document: